wagtail/wagtail/docs/topics/streamfield.rst

 A single-line email input that validates that the email is a valid Email Address.
 The keyword arguments ``required`` and ``help_text`` are accepted.

-To use the EmailBlock inside an StreamField see the example above.

 IntegerBlock
 ~~~~~~~~~~~~

 ``wagtail.wagtailcore.blocks.IntegerBlock``

 A single-line integer input that validates that the integer is a valid whole number.
 The keyword arguments ``required``, ``max_length``, ``min_length`` and ``help_text`` are accepted.

-To use the IntegerBlock inside an StreamField see the example above.

 FloatBlock
 ~~~~~~~~~~